bluesky/suitcase-core/docs/source/writing.rst

 Suitcases are Highly Specific
 -----------------------------

-Suitcase's design philosophy is to make many, tailored suitcases rather than try to fit a large range of functionality into one suitcase.
+Suitcase's design philosophy is to make many well-tailored suitcases rather than try to fit a large range of functionality into one suitcase.

 Each file format is implemented in a separate Python package, named